HareshDeveloper/HareshDeveloper/README.md

 # Hey there! 👋

-I'm Haresh , a Software Engineer Trainee passionate about crafting code and exploring the digital realm.
+I'm Haresh , a Software Engineer passionate about crafting code and exploring the digital realm.

-🚀 **Currently:** Working as a Software Engineer Trainee.

 🌱 **Learning:** Mastering Data Structures and Algorithms while diving deep into React with Redux.

-💼 **Skills:** Java, J2EE, Spring Boot, MySQL, MongoDB, HTML5, CSS, JavaScript.
+💼 **Skills:** Java, J2EE, Spring Boot,React js, MySQL, MongoDB, HTML5, CSS, JavaScript.

 🧠 **Level:** Intermediate in Data Structures and Algorithms.